bayfrontmedia/bones/_docs/exceptions.md

 All Bones exceptions extend `Bayfront\Bones\Exceptions\BonesException`, so you can choose to catch exceptions as narrowly or broadly as you like.

-With Bones, all PHP errors will be thrown as a `Bayfront\Bones\Exceptions\ErrorException` exception.
+With Bones, all PHP errors will be thrown as an `Bayfront\Bones\Exceptions\ErrorException` exception.

 Whenever an exception is thrown, the `bones.exception` event will be executed, if able.